 Another essential tool that’s worth taking note of is the temperature guide (#02, #03 & #04).
 This tool will enable you to determine the temperatures.
 Basically, the 27-PC Master Radiator Pressure Test Kit is a must-have tool in your workshop or at home.
 This will enable you to diagnose any coolant leaks at your own convenience.

-- Have a clear look at the radiator cap.
+2. Have a clear look at the radiator cap.
 Every Radiator Cap will have a PSI or a BAR writing on it.
 Under any given kit, you’ll find different attachments of Radiator Caps.
 Check the guide to select the correct number for your application.
-In most cases, it’s often a solid cap dedicated to certain vehicle model types (Asian, Australian, and European etc.)
+In most cases, it’s often a solid cap dedicated to certain vehicle model types (Asian, Australian, and European, etc.)

-- Needle holds steady– If the gauge hand-holds at the same pressure number for 2 minutes, there are no serious leaks in the system.
+- Golds Steady Needle – If the gauge hand-holds at the same pressure number for 2 minutes, there are no serious leaks in the system.

-- Needle drops quickly– Indicates serious leakage is present.
+- Drops Quickly Needle– Indicates serious leakage is present.
 In this case, you should put the pressure back up, get yourself a little torch and go hunting for the leakage.
 Depending on the model of the vehicle, you’ll notice a little drop happening somewhere.
 If the leakage is happening on the water pump for example, then it’s time for you to get yourself a new water pump.

 - Keep the adaptor connected to the pump as you had set up while performing the actual test.
 Operate the pump several times to dissipate moisture and/or coolant that may have remained in the adaptor and pump.